 Ultrasonic cavitation is an effective means for the dispersing and microgrinding (wet milling) of ink pigments.
-This technology can be used for UV-, water or solvent-based inkjet inks.
+Ultrasonic dispersers are successfully used in research as well as in industrial manufacturing of UV-, water- or solvent-based inkjet inks.

 The particle size and the particle size distribution of ink pigments affect many product characteristics, such as tinting strength or printing quality.
 When it comes to inkjet printing a small amount of larger particles can lead to dispersion instability, sedimentation or inkjet nozzle failure.
 For this reason it is important for the inkjet ink quality to have a good control over the size reduction process used in production.

 Hielscher ultrasonic reactors are commonly used in-line.
 The inkjet ink is pumped into the reactor vessel.
 There it is exposed to ultrasonic cavitation at a controlled intensity.
 The exposure time is a result of the reactor volume and the material feed rate.
 Inline sonication eliminates by-passing because all particles pass the reactor chamber following a defined path.
-As all particles are exposed to identical sonication parameters for the same time during each cycle, ultrasonication typically shifts the distribution curve rather than widening it.
-Generally, “right tailing” can not be observed at sonicated samples.
+As all particles are exposed to identical sonication parameters for the same time during each cycle, ultrasonication typically narrows and shifts the distribution curve rather than widening it.
+Ultrasonic dispersion produces relatively symmetrical particle size distributions.
+Generally, right tailing – a negative skew of the curve caused by a shift to the coarse materials (“tail” on the right) – can not be observed at sonicated samples.

 For temperature-sensitive vehicles, Hielscher offers jacketed flow cell reactors for all laboratory and industrial devices.
 By cooling the internal reactor walls, process heat can be dissipated effectively.

-The images below show carbon black pigment dispersed in UV ink.
-Please click at the images for a larger view.
+The images below show carbon black pigment dispersed with the ultrasonic probe UIP1000hdT in UV ink.

 |Batch Volume||Flow Rate||Recommended Devices|